Animals abound in our parks!

-- Green Cay Nature Center: Located in Boynton Beach, this is similar to Daggerwing and Okeeheelee Nature centers.
+- Green Cay: Located in Boynton Beach, this is similar to Daggerwing and Okeeheelee nature centers.
 In addition to the animals you can see and interact with at exhibits and special programs, the mile-long Chickee Hut Trail and 0.6-mile Tropical Hammock Trail allows visitors to spot all sorts of wildlife in marsh, ponds, forested wetlands and tree islands.
 Waterfowl, diving birds, moorhens, sparrows and more thrive in these environments, and bobcats have been found hiding in the shrubbery.
-Check out the center’s bird checklist on pbcParks.com, and you’ll find there are dozens of birds to be discovered there.
+Check out the center’s bird checklist, where you’ll find there are dozens of birds to be discovered.

-• Riverbend Park: A plethora of animal species will always accompany this massive 665-acre park in Jupiter.
+• Riverbend: A plethora of animal species will always accompany this massive 665-acre park in Jupiter.
 Walk, bike or jog on the many trails where your family can spot deer, rabbits, turkeys, other birds, insects and reptiles.
 Loxahatchee River Battlefield Park is adjacent, where you’ll see much of the same wildlife.
-If you kayak at Riverbend Park, you’ll most likely spot some interesting fish, turtles and other water wildlife.
+If you kayak at Riverbend, you’ll most likely spot some interesting fish, turtles and other water wildlife.

-• Regional parks: Parks such as John Prince Park in Lake Worth, Okeeheelee Park west of West Palm Beach and Burt Aaronson South County Regional Park west of Boca Raton provide perfect opportunities to see squirrels, lizards and birds, which can be spotted from safe distances.
+• Regional: Parks such as John Prince Park in Lake Worth Beach, Okeeheelee Park west of West Palm Beach and Burt Aaronson South County Regional Park west of Boca Raton provide perfect opportunities to see squirrels, lizards and birds, which can be spotted from safe distances.
 Walk on paved trails at each of these parks and find all sorts of beautiful and interesting creatures.

-Visit pbcParks.com to learn how to spot more animals in our parks and nature centers.
+Visit the parks and recreation website to learn how to spot more animals in our parks and nature centers.